lienputnina/react-components-for-you/README.md

 ## Usage

-- Import either the whole library or specific components (see the example below)
+Import either the whole library or specific components

 ```jsx
 import { Button } from '@liene-putnina/react-components-for-you';